When to Visit Rarotonga, Aitutaki and the Cook Islands

 Finally, what are the most common questions that people ask about the best time to visit Rarotonga and the Cook Islands?
 We go through some of them here!

-If we have to choose, the best month to go to Rarotonga is September due to the warm and dry weather, the likelihood of seeing whales and avoiding the high season.
+If we have to choose, the best month to visit the Cook Islands is September due to the warm and dry weather, the likelihood of seeing whales and avoiding the high season.
 See the “The Best Months to Visit Rarotonga and the Cook Islands” section above for more details and similar months to visit.

 The rainy season in Rarotonga runs from December to March.
 Learn more about the rainy season in our guide, Rarotonga & the Cook Islands Weather, Seasons & Climate + Weather by Month.